j-farkas/tt-angular/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Description

+This is a two player game in which each player tries to capture the most cards.
+The player with the most cards after 9 have been played wins.

 ## Build